gammu/gammu/docs/develop/python/gammu.rst

       :param Location: Location of entry to read.
 Defaults to 1
       :type Location: int
-      :return: Hash with SMSC information
+      :return: Hash with SMSC information, see :ref:`smsc_obj`
       :rtype: hash